 c.
-Position Reclassifications: Position reclassifications can be requested by a Department Head when there has been a significant change or increase in job duties and responsibilities (change or increase of > 50% or more) due to changes in organizational structure, work and outputs, staffing requirements, or the use of and/or advancement of technology.
-Position reclassifications should requested based on an employee obtaining a higher-level degree, certification or license, excellent job performance, years of service or reasons not related to changes in the duties of the job.
+Position Reclassifications: Position reclassifications can be requested by a Department Head when there has been a significant change or increase in job duties and responsibilities (change or increase of > 50% or more) due to changes in organizational structure, work and outputs, staffing requirements, or the use of and/or advancement of should not technology.
+Position reclassifications be requested based on an employee obtaining a higher-level degree, certification or license, excellent job performance, years of service or reasons not related to changes in the duties of the job.
 A position reclassification centers around the requirements, functions and outputs of the position, not the performance or qualifications of the individual working in the position.
-In other words, the position, not the the reclassification.
-When employee receives reclassification request is motivated by the desire to reward a top performer, this is more appropriately recognized through a merit increase.
+In other words, the position, not the reclassification.
+When receives the employee а reclassification request is motivated by the desire to reward a top performer, this is more appropriately recognized through a merit increase.